 “Rule number one: wash your hands often!”
 Baum says.
 “Hand washing is an essential part of food safety as you can unknowingly transfer germs you cannot see, taste or smell.”

-Thaw any frozen meats or seafood overnight in the refrigerator, or leave in a sick with running water until they are no longer frozen.
+Thaw any frozen meats or seafood overnight in the refrigerator, or leave in a sink with running water until they are no longer frozen.
 Before you start cooking, make sure to sanitize all surfaces and utensils you’ll be using.

 In addition to separate utensils, Hunnes recommends using “a separate cutting board for raw meats that can be sanitized in the dishwasher.”